abinit/abinit/doc/tutorial/eph4zpr.md

 The DFPT computations have been done for a set of XXX irreducible $\qq$-points corresponding to a $\Gamma$-centered 6x6x6 mesh.
 This is the |AbiPy| script used to automate the GS + DFPT calculation:
+-->

-### How to recover useful info from the output files
+### How to extract useful info from the output files

 If what follows, we pretend we know nothing about MgO so that we can explain how to use abitk and netcdf files to inspect the results of the previous calculations. and use this piece of info to continue our calculations.

-The input file of the GS run is stored in the DEN.nc file (*input_string* nc variable) and one can easily access it with the *ncdump* utility
+The input file of the GS run is stored in the DEN.nc file (*input_string* netcdf variable).
+One can easily access the value of this variable using the *ncdump* utility and the syntax:

     ncdump -v input_string flow_zpr_mgo/w0/t0/outdata/out_DEN.nc

     FOOBAR

-To print to terminal the crystalline structure, use:
+To print the crystalline structure to terminal, use the abitk fortran executable shipped with the ABINIT package:

 ```md
 abitk crystal_print flow_zpr_mgo/w0/t0/outdata/out_DEN.nc